-Arthur Boyce was the club manager from the 1960s through the early 1980s.
-However, the power behind the scenes was Sam Smith, who made things work.
+In April, 1966, Sam Smith became president of the club.
+Not long after, when home from college, I first played there with my father.
+By 1969, Arthur Boyce was the club manager.
+(For decades, I had a fractional masterpoint slip signed by him.)
 At one point, Sam told my father and several other stalwarts of the club that they were life members of the club.
-In the early days, people tended to rotate through the various duties, but toward the end of his tenure, Arthur was doing almost everything.
+In the early days, people tended to rotate through the various duties, but by the 1980s, Arthur was doing almost everything.
 Then he passed away suddenly.

 started handing out the jobs: President, Secretary, ...